piwai/ext4-mail-recovery/README.md

 Depending on the image size, this might take several hours to complete.
 When it's done, you should get a file named "audit.txt" in a "output" folder.
 There is a "audit.txt.sample" file in the repo so you can see what it looks like.
-In my case the file was nearly 45MB with more than 800k matches.
+In my case, this "audit.txt" file was nearly 45MB with more than 800k matches.

 Step 3: Extract file chunks based on audit.txt file
 ---------------------------------------------------